By Brian Fairbanks

 As Christopher notes, you may not be able to get financial aid if you already "have student loans that are in default."
 Also, if your loans have reached their aggregated limit or if your eligibility may be limited.

 “Someone may not want to use financial aid," she adds, "if they are receiving money from an outside source," such as a trust fund, or have military benefits.

 Unfortunately, many people do not qualify either for scholarships or enough financial aid to get their education covered.
-This includes the most expensive part: the tuition.
+This includes the most expensive part: the overall school cost.
 The good news is that there are great options out there at most universities, including work-study programs, that may be able to help you continue to earn money while working.